hacks/mentors/README.md

 ### Where do I shove my data?

 The JSON file is in `_harp/_data.json`.
 Main guideline is to follow the existing examples.
+Push to the dev branch, not gh-pages.

 Some things to note:
 * Remember that strings need to be strings. stringy strings, everyone.